huggingface/peft/README.md

   tpu_zone: null
   use_cpu: false
   ```
-  b. run the below command to launch the example script
+  b.
+Run the below command to launch the example script
   ```bash
   accelerate launch --config_file fsdp_config.yaml examples/peft_lora_seq2seq_accelerate_fsdp.py
   ```

-2. When using ZeRO3 with zero3_init_flag=True, if you find the gpu memory increase with training steps. we might need to update deepspeed after [deepspeed commit 42858a9891422abc](https://github.com/microsoft/DeepSpeed/commit/42858a9891422abcecaa12c1bd432d28d33eb0d4) .
+2. When using ZeRO3 with zero3_init_flag=True, if you find the GPU memory increase with training steps. we might need to update deepspeed after [deepspeed commit 42858a9891422abc](https://github.com/microsoft/DeepSpeed/commit/42858a9891422abcecaa12c1bd432d28d33eb0d4) .
 The related issue is [[BUG] Peft Training with Zero.Init() and Zero3 will increase GPU memory every forward step ](https://github.com/microsoft/DeepSpeed/issues/3002)

 ## 🤗 PEFT as a utility library